thanhlt-1007/stimulus/HANDBOX.md

 Open the network tab in your browser's developer console and reload the page.
 You'll see a request representing the initial page load, followed by our controller's subsequent request to `message.html`.

+### b.
+Refreshing Automatically With a Timer

+Let's

 ## <u>7.
 Installing Stimulus in Your Application</u>